Take a Look (Aretha Franklin album)

 Take a Look is a compilation album by Aretha Franklin.
 It was released on September 5, 1967, by Columbia Records.
-In Europe this album was released by CBS Records, and it was titled Soul, Soul, Soul.
+In Europe this album was released by CBS Records, and was titled Soul, Soul, Soul.

+JazzTimes noted, "Despite the label’s frequent and obvious lapses in judgment, Take a Look provides ample evidence that Columbia did indeed sign an artist who was destined for greatness."